coryhouse/repo-template/PULL_REQUEST_TEMPLATE.md

 # Checklist

 - [ ] Ticket is in the proper state on the board
+- [ ] Fulfills acceptance criteria in ticket
 - [ ] Tests exist
 - [ ] Do tests fail if we change the code?
 (Or automate via [Stryker](https://stryker-mutator.io/))
 - [ ] Smoke tested in QA env